Operating Instruction 5.19.3.1 Driver's License Record Check

 System managers and supervisors shall:

-1. Be familiar with the system's Drivers License and Record Check guideline and other applicable policies;
+1. Be familiar with the system’s Driver’s License and Record Check operating instruction and other applicable policies and procedures;

-2. Prior to hiring an applicant (including rehiring a prior employee) whose job duties require a driver's license, ensure that the individual has the required license and that his/her driving record is reviewed pursuant to this guideline;
+2. Prior to hiring an applicant (including rehiring a prior employee) whose job duties require a driver’s license, ensure that the individual has the required license and that their driving record is reviewed pursuant to this operating instruction;

-3. When an employee who is required to have a driver's license loses his/her license, follow the appropriate procedures as outlined in this guideline and consult with human resources.
+3. When an employee who is required to have a driver’s license loses their license, follow the appropriate procedures as outlined in this operating instruction and consult with human resources.
 Take appropriate action in consultation with human resources and system labor relations;

 4. Take appropriate action to limit student access to system vehicles in the event of notice of a driver’s license loss.